This website uses cookies

 Apple Inc., celebrated for its visionary design and innovative spirit, has long been a company shrouded in mystique.
 Its iconic logo—an apple with a bite taken out—carries symbolic weight, evoking themes of knowledge, temptation, and innovation.
 What if this same spirit of innovation extends into the world of blockchain?
 What if iEthereum, a mysterious and constrained cryptocurrency project, is an unseen extension of Steve Jobs’ design ethos?
-This blog explores these intriguing parallels, drawing connections between Apple’s philosophy, biblical narratives, and iEthereum’s enigmatic nature.
+This blog explores these intriguing parallels, drawing connections between Apple’s philosophy, biblical narratives, and iEthereum’s mysterious allure.

 Disclaimer: Everything discussed in this article is pure speculation, examination and game theory.
 We are making no claims that iEthereum is an Apple product, or that Apple has any affiliation with iEthereum or has a developing wallet.
 For those of you that are new to the iEthereum Advocacy Trust website; iEthereum (the erc20 token) contains the Apple brand identity within its logo.
 Therefore we discuss this speculation and have fun theorizing.
 We are not the founders of iEthereum.